 Saving taxes while creating long-term wealth

 Don't invest only to save taxes.
 Since many investors can only do tax-saving investments, it is important to make them count.
 Consider such investments as a way to achieve your long-term goals, such as paying for your child's higher education or creating an accumulation for your retirement.
 Among the alternatives tabulated above, Equity-linked savings schemes (ELSS) and National pension scheme (NPS) will help you create long-term wealth.
-Many insurance agents also bucket ULIPs here but as you know by now, they are poor products and therefore avoidable.
+Returns of such market-linked investments may look artificially low especially over the short-term at this point of time.
+But that is due to the recent massive fall in equities due to the Covid crisis.
+Equities are volatile in nature and can be a risky bet over the short term, but in the long term they tend to give superior inflation-adjusted returns.
+Many insurance agents also include ULIPs here, but as you know by now, they are poor products and therefore avoidable.

 ELSS, NPS and perhaps a little bit of PPF usually take care of tax-saving requirements of most individuals.
 However, those who are still looking for a fixed-deposit kind of product with a shorter maturity period can consider National Savings Certificate (NSC).
 Of the three options available here (the five-year post office deposit and the five-year bank FD being the other two), NSC wins because of its better return and the sovereign guarantee.

 So, there you go!
 That's, by and large, all you need to know to make your tax-saving investments.
 If you opt for ELSS, which you should if you have the time by your side, do not wait till the month of March.
 It is better to spread out your investments in ELSS over a number of months.
-So, if you have Rs 75,000 to invest in ELSS this financial year, better invest Rs 25,000 each in these three months than investing all of it at one go.
+So, if you have Rs 70,000 to invest in ELSS this financial year, better invest Rs 7,000 each in these ten months than investing all of it at one go.